ietf-wg-acme/acme/draft-ietf-acme-acme.md

 There are certain factors that arise in operational reality that operators of ACME-based CAs will need to keep in mind when configuring their services.
 For example:

+## Key Selection

+ACME relies on two different classes of key pair:

+* Account key pairs, which are used to authenticate account holders
+* Certificate key pairs, which are used to sign and verify CSRs (and whose public keys are included in certificates)

+Of these two types of key pair, account key pairs are far more dangerous.
+While the compromise of a certificate key pair allows the attacker to impersonate the entities named in the certificate for the lifetime of the certificate, the compromise of an account key pair allows the attacker to take full control of the victim's ACME account -- potentially causing unintended issuance or revocation.

+For this reason, it is RECOMMENDED that account key pairs be used for no other purpose besides ACME authentication.
+For example, the public key of an account key pair SHOULD NOT be included in a certificate.
+ACME clients and servers SHOULD verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.

 ## DNS security